Environmental data: Environmental Data Management Systems (EDMS)

 The management of the above can be complex and time-consuming, leading to an increasing uptake of software systems designed to manage environmental compliance.
 These are often referred to as 'Environmental Data Management Systems' (EDMS), the selection of which is subject to a number of key criteria.
+This often includes the EDMS product features, it's flexibility, ease of use, scalability, security, input and output options, hosting, and cost.

 There are many drivers for ESG integration.
-According to one forecast, ESG assets under management (AUM) will reach $53 trillion in the next four years – a sum that’s equivalent to one-third of all AUM globally.
+According to one forecast, ESG assets under management (AUM) will reach $53 trillion in the next four years – a sum that's equivalent to one-third of all AUM globally.
 Some of these drivers include: fee pressure, increased regulatory pressure, and demands from asset owners for more funds linked to sustainable business practices as well as social justice.